 The results gave many insights.
 It was found that 1 in 6 people with MS will drink to excess over their lifetimes.
 The patients with histories of problematic drinking showed an increased likelihood of having anxiety throughout their lifetimes but mood disorders were not prevalent.
 The researchers also found that there was a huge link between suicidal thoughts and excess drinking, use of other substances, and a family history of mental illness for those with MS. The study also found that one way to help clinicians determine if an MS patient has problematic drinking patterns is to also look into whether there is family history of mental illness and anxiety.

 Many of those diagnosed with MS may turn to alcohol because their illness is overwhelming to them and they have no other ways to cope.
 But drinking alcohol with MS is not going to alleviate your problems and it will only make them worse.
 There are other ways to cope and you should seek professional help.
 Your health and happiness should be a top priority.

 Those with MS who drink because they feel the need to “enjoy life”, are not addressing their emotions about the disease in a positive way, and need to find better coping mechanisms.
 There are many other ways that one can enjoy life without sacrificing their health and mental well-being.
 Depression is also linked to those with MS, so if you know of someone who has MS that is struggling, seek help for them today.
-They may not recognize (or be willing to admit) they have an alcohol problem, or they may be so depressed that they simply cannot see their alcoholic behaviors as being detrimental.
+They may not recognize (or be willing to admit) they have an alcohol problem, so they might not want to attend alcoholic rehab, or they may be so depressed that they simply cannot see their alcoholic behaviors as being detrimental.